hannahmaina/java-maven-sonar-argocd-helm-k8s/README.md

 ![image](https://github.com/hannahmaina/java-maven-sonar-argocd-helm-k8s/assets/112791368/1cbc1388-47f2-43db-93de-0be540a4432a)
  Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD, Helm, and Kubernetes:

+Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD, Helm, and Kubernetes:

 Prerequisites:

 Java application code hosted on a Git repository